 Scientists have long documented how globalisation, urbanisation and industrialisation, such as unsustainable mining and agricultural practices, result in air and water pollution, land degradation, biodiversity loss that negatively affect human and ecosystem health.

 Transdisciplinary research is needed to look at new transformative ways of thinking about how humans interact with the natural environment to create a more inclusive worldview.
 At the heart of this transformation is the idea of “systems thinking,” a holistic look at how all components (to see the whole picture) of our lives from people to nature are forming an integrated system where all components are interrelated and interdependent with one another.
-Systems thinking means that a person does not look only at an product int terms of its exploitation but what are the impacts and influences on other part of the system, natural and human as forming one.

 The ultimate goal of this two-year project is to develop an international “think tank” that will push forward the discussion and gradually the implementation of systems thinking through pilot projects where humans and nature can all thrive together in balance.